scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 | `pathLenConstraint`                | MUST be set to "1"    | MUST be set to "0" (1) | MUST NOT be included          | MUST NOT be included              |
 {: #table-6 title="basicConstraints extension - Specifications per certificate type"}

-(1) Control Plane CAs can only issue end-entity certificates.
+(1) Control Plane CAs can only issue end entity certificates.

 # Trust Root Configuration Specification {#trc-specification}